 Summary

 The Family and Survivor Support (FSS) division is part of the District’s response to community violence.
-The mission of FSS is to coordinate the District’s emergency critical response if: a violent incident becomes a homicide and if a shooting or stabbing involves a juvenile or is believed to be gang/crew related.
-FSS aims to: facilitate a multi-agency approach to serve survivors and families during crisis; serve as a direct link between survivors, immediate family member and government/community based services providers; and ensure connections to a broad spectrum of services and supports.
+The mission of FSS is to coordinate the District’s emergency critical response when a violent incident becomes a homicide and if a shooting or stabbing involves a juvenile or is believed to be gang/crew related.
+FSS is an important element in a multi-agency approach to serving survivors and families during a crisis.
+In its role, FSS serves as a direct link between survivors, immediate family members, and government/community-based service providers.
+FSS ensures connections to a broad spectrum of District services and supports for impacted residents.

 Structure

 Qualifying individuals and their immediate families are referred to ONSE for supports and services after a violent incident occurs in the District.
-To qualify for FSS services, the violent incident must be a homicide or a stabbing/shooting that involves a juvenile or is believed to be gang or crew related.
-Once a violent incident occurs, a critical incident notification is sent to ONSE.
-The FSS team facilitates a critical incident conference call with 12 government agencies to determine previous involvement and to discuss the potential needs of the family.
+To qualify for FSS services, the violent incident must be a homicide or a stabbing, a shooting that involves a juvenile or is believed to be gang or crew related.
+When a violent incident occurs, a critical incident notification is sent to ONSE.
+The FSS team facilitates a critical incident conference call with twelve (12) government agencies to determine previous involvement and to discuss the potential needs of the family.
 After the conference call, FSS team members conduct home visits with families who are willing to receive services.
-Service requests include but are not limited to: behavioral health supports, burial assistance, childcare subsidies, clothing, food supports, funeral police escorts, vital records and workforce development.
+Service requests include but are not limited to behavioral health supports, burial assistance, childcare subsidies, clothing, food supports, funeral police escorts, vital records, and workforce development.

 Support Group

-ONSE hosts a Survivor Support Group, that is open to the public for families in the District that have been impacted by homicide.
+ONSE hosts a public Survivor Support Group for families in the District that have been impacted by homicide.

 The group meets at ONSE headquarters on the second Tuesday of the month from 7 pm to 9 pm.
 To attend an upcoming group meeting, please register here.